 The Bible: The Importance of Doctrine

-Sermons should be inspiring, but the kind of inspiration we need comes not from the speaker’s skill, but from truth about God.
-For example, we can be inspired and have confidence about the future because of what God has done in Jesus Christ.
-We can be optimistic even in a troubled world because we have been taught about Jesus Christ.
-Our teachings and beliefs about Jesus are doctrines, truth about God, and the foundation of all that we do.
+Sermons should inspire us, but the real inspiration comes from the truth about God, not just from how well the speaker talks.
+For example, we can feel hopeful about the future because of what God has done through Jesus Christ.
+We can stay positive even when things are tough because we have learned about Jesus.
+Our beliefs about Jesus are doctrines, which are truths about God, and they are the foundation of everything we do.

-That is why doctrinal instruction is important, and why Christians need more than a 10-minute sermon once a week.
-We are dealing with eternal truths and ultimate realities, as well as the less important (but seemingly more urgent) matters of day-to-day life.
-Sometimes a profound point can be made in 10 minutes, but continually growing in understanding of who God is and what he has done needs a certain regular and on-going commitment of time.
+Learning about doctrine is important, and Christians need more than a 10-minute sermon each week.
+We are talking about important truths and realities, as well as the everyday issues we face.
+Sometimes a big idea can be shared in 10 minutes, but understanding who God is and what he has done requires more time and commitment.

-What Jesus has done for us, as well as how that affects us and the way we live, must be explained again and again, continually, week after week, from many different angles, examining again and again the many different biblical lessons, prophecies, instructions and stories that God has given us to teach us about it.
-If most sermons are only 10 minutes long, it might take 20 years to cover all the subjects that are worth covering.
-But we need more than that.
+What Jesus has done for us, and how that affects our lives, needs to be explained over and over, week after week, from many different perspectives.
+We need to look at the many lessons, instructions, and stories in the Bible that teach us about it.
+If most sermons are only 10 minutes long, it could take 20 years to cover all the important topics.
+But Christians need more than that.

-It is easy to be simplistic in 10 minutes, to present only one side of the story.
-But Christian life is complex.
-People do not automatically grasp how the cross of Christ should affect the way we treat our neighbors, and they do not automatically believe everything they hear.
-Many aspects of Christianity take more than 10 minutes to explain.
-The sermon has to be for new people as well as for long-time members.
+It’s easy to oversimplify things in 10 minutes and show only one side of the story.
+But a Christian life involves many things.
+People don’t automatically understand how Jesus’ sacrifice should change how we treat others, and they don’t just believe everything they hear.
+Many parts of Christianity take longer than 10 minutes to explain.
+The sermon needs to be for new people and for long-time members.

-A biblically grounded doctrinal sermon or Bible study takes greater mental energy, both in preparation and in listening, than a 10-minute “thought for the week.”
-But Christians want to understand their faith, and Christian leaders and teachers should help them do so.
-Christians realize that faith in Christ goes much deeper than just good feelings and inspirational sayings, and they enjoy and appreciate being fed in all the good things the Word of God has to offer.
+A well-prepared doctrinal sermon or Bible study takes more mental effort, both for the speaker and the listeners, than a quick 10-minute thought.
+But Christians want to understand their faith, and leaders should help them in that.
+Faith in Christ is much deeper than just good feelings and inspirational quotes, and we need to learn all the good things the Bible has to offer.

-How long should a sermon be?
-It depends partly on the culture, on what the audience is used to.
-Many university classes are 50 minutes long, but they are not 50 minutes of lecture.
-The class is interactive, with opportunity for questions and discussion.
-A good length for a sermon may be about 30 minutes, with flexibility for special situations.
-Some speakers are less gifted and may be more effective if they give shorter sermons, giving some of the time to other members for testimonials, stories or scriptural insights on a topic related to the sermon theme.
+The length of a sermon depends partly on the culture and what the audience is used to.
+Many university classes are 50 minutes long, but they aren’t just lectures.
+The classes are interactive, with chances for questions and discussions.
+A good length for a sermon might be about 30 minutes, but it can change depending on the situation.
+Some speakers might be more effective with shorter sermons, allowing time for others to share stories or insights related to the sermon topic.

 The ideal length also depends on how much spiritual nourishment people are getting during the week.
-Are they opening themselves to God’s instruction in prayer, Bible study and small group fellowship?
-Sometimes it seems as if the people who do the most Bible study are also the most interested and excited about listening to sermons.
+Are they opening themselves to God’s teaching through prayer, Bible study, and small group fellowship?
+Sometimes, it seems like the people who study the Bible the most are also the most interested and excited about listening to sermons.
 They have a hunger for God.
-Christ is, after all, the most important thing in our lives and in our future.
+Christ is the most important part of our lives and our future.

-I am convinced that doctrine is important – even though not all doctrines are equally important.
-For some people, it seems, earthquakes are just as important as the resurrection of Christ.
-Perhaps disasters seem more relevant to life today, but in actuality, Jesus’ resurrection is always more important to us, even if we are in the middle of an earthquake.
-The doctrine of the resurrection is always relevant – especially when death is a real possibility!
-It is vital that all sermon and Bible study instruction be rooted in Jesus Christ.
+Doctrine is important, but not all doctrines are equally important.
+For some people, it seems like earthquakes in far-off places are just as important as the resurrection of Christ.
+Maybe disasters feel more relevant to life today, but really, Jesus’ resurrection is always more important to us, even during an earthquake.
+The resurrection is always relevant — especially when death is a real possibility!
+It’s crucial that all sermons and Bible studies are based on Jesus Christ.

 How to avoid heresy

-The early church had a great need for doctrine.
-The New Testament is filled with doctrine – with information about Jesus Christ and the difference he makes in our lives.
-But not all biblical teachings are of equal importance.
-For example, the teaching that the apostles numbered 12 is not as important as the teaching that Jesus was raised from the dead.
+The early church needed doctrine.
+The New Testament is full of doctrine — information about Jesus Christ and how he changes our lives.
+But not all teachings in the Bible are equally important.
+For example, the fact that there were 12 apostles is not as important as the teaching that Jesus was raised from the dead.

-The early church developed a short list of doctrines they felt were essential for new believers to know and accept.
-Different regional churches had slightly different lists, and in time these lists became more standardized.
-They are now called creeds, from the Latin word for “I believe.”
+The early church made a short list of doctrines that they thought were essential for new believers to know and accept.
+Churches in different areas had slightly different lists, and over time, these lists became more standardized.
+They are now called creeds, which comes from the Latin word for “I believe.”
 These creeds were simple statements of belief.

 • God the Father made all things through the Son, sent the Son for our salvation, and gives us the Holy Spirit.